nus-cs2103-AY2425S1/ip/docs/README.md

 - Upon the execution of all the commands, the chatBot Bob will automatically save the changes made to the existing task list

+## Acknowledgements
+- Sparse use of chatGPT involved when debugging.